ryanaguilar/aeripy/README.rst

 Installation
 -------------

 Aeripy is supported on Python 3.8+.
-The recommended way to install AeriPy is via pip.
+The recommended way to install Aeripy is via pip.

 .. code-block::